RemiCrapart/Spendesk/README.md

 ## Potential feature to do
 - Audit table when we load/unload money
-- External creation of technical wallet + put fee rate as a properties
+- External creation of technical wallet + put fee rate as a property